CloudLabsAI-Azure/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab2.md

 ## Lab Objectives

 You will be able to complete the following tasks:

+- Task 1: Create and Configure a Microsoft Fabric Data Agent
+- Task 2: Create a new Copilot Studio agent

 ## Pre-requisites
 - A [paid F2 or higher Fabric capacity](https://learn.microsoft.com/en-us/fabric/enterprise/fabric-features#features-parity-list)  , or a [Power BI Premium per capacity (P1 or higher)](https://learn.microsoft.com/en-us/fabric/enterprise/licenses#workspace) capacity with Microsoft Fabric enabled